Mesenteric artery ischemia

 A mesenteric angiogram is a test that involves injecting a special dye into your bloodstream to highlight the arteries of the intestine.
 Then x-rays are taken of the area.
 This can show the location of the blockage in the artery.

 Treatment of Mesenteric artery ischemia

-An alternative to surgery is a stent.
-It may be inserted to enlarge the blockage in the mesenteric artery or deliver medicine directly to the affected area.
+- Insertion of a stent.
+A stent may be used to as an alternative to surgery to enlarge the blockage in the mesenteric artery or to deliver medicine directly to the affected area.
 This is a new technique and it should only be done by experienced health care providers.
 The outcome is usually better with surgery.